pgayee694/hackerearth-music-app/README.md

 Be sure to start two new terminal sessions so that the newly added environment variables will be present.

-From the two separate terminal sessions start the `frontend` and `backend` applications, respectively:
+From the two separate terminal sessions start the `./frontend` and `./backend` applications, respectively:

 ```
 cd ./frontend && yarn start